Parsoa/Nebula/experiments/README.md

 # Data

-We used the SV calls made by <cite>[Chaisson et al][1]</cite> on 1KG samples [HG00514](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/data/CHS/HG00514/), [HG00733](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/data/PUR/HG00733/) and [NA19240](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/data/YRI/NA19240/high_cov_alignment/) as the basis of this study.
+We used the SV calls made by [Chaisson et al](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/working/20180627_PanTechnologyIntegrationSet/) on 1KG samples [HG00514](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/data/CHS/HG00514/), [HG00733](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/data/PUR/HG00733/) and [NA19240](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/data/YRI/NA19240/high_cov_alignment/) as the basis of this study.
 The deletion and insertion calls can be retrievd from [this link](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/working/20180627_PanTechnologyIntegrationSet/).
 The inversion calls can be retrived from dbVar's ftp website [here](https://ftp.ncbi.nlm.nih.gov/pub/dbVar/data/Homo_sapiens/by_study/genotype/nstd152/).

 For consistency, we have merged events that overladp or are less than 10bp aprt (only for insertions) into single events across all three samples.
 This allows for a more streamlined comparison of genotypes.
 SVs that are form repeat regions (`IS_TRF=TR`) and SVs shorter than 10bp have been filtered.
 Insertions with an absent `SEQ` field have also been filtered.
 The original SV calls and the modified calls can be found in the `variants` folder.